 Epistaxis, Nose bleed

-- In case of bleeding nose, put some drops of Peepal leaves juice.
+- In the case of bleeding nose, put some drops of Peepal leaves juice.
 It will provide instant relief.

 Gastro intestinal disorders